okta/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/api/org/index.md

 The applied [Org Setting](#org-setting-object)

-#### Usage Examples
+#### Usage examples

-The following request would update the Org with these desired settings.
+The following request updates the org with the requested settings.

 ##### Request